taxjar/taxjar-woocommerce-plugin/readme.txt

 1. You’ll need an API Token.
 If you already have a TaxJar account, click the “Click here to get a TaxJar API Token” link.
 Then click the button in the “API Token” box of your account page.
 Copy the API Token.
 If you don’t have a TaxJar account, you’ll be asked to setup one first.
 Then follow the simple steps above.
 1. Paste the API Token into the “API Token” field.
 1. Fill out the rest of your settings.
 All that TaxJar needs to calculate sales tax is the zip code and city from which you ship products.
 We automatically detect your country and state based on your WooCommerce configuration.
-1. Check the box next to “Enable TaxJar”.
+1. Check the box next to “Enable TaxJar Calculations”.
-1. If you have a TaxJar Reporting subscription, you may check the box next to "Enable order downloads" to allow TaxJar to connect and download the transactions on your store for TaxJar's [AutoFile](http://www.taxjar.com/autofile/) and Reporting features.
+1. If you have a TaxJar Reporting subscription, you may check the box next to "Enable order downloads to TaxJar" to allow TaxJar to connect and download the transactions on your store for TaxJar's [AutoFile](http://www.taxjar.com/autofile/) and Reporting features.
 1. Click “Save Changes”.

 Suggested WooCommerce Tax Settings